enjkvbej/flutter_long_list/README.md

 Then you have finished to create a LongList GridView Widget easily!

-## Notice
+## Feature Use

-1. You can use it to make your list data shared.
+### 1. You can use it to make your list data shared.
 Need to be determined the list has inited before use these functions.
-Please see ListView example.
+Please see ListView example

 ```dart
 prvider.list[id].addItem(id, index, data); // add item